racket/release-catalog/scripts/README.md

 - racket scripts/filter.rkt -fi release-catalog main-distribution main-distribution-test distro-build
 - racket scripts/checksum.rkt -fi release-catalog

+(all three of these are handled by the init-catalog.sh script)

 During the release, periodically poll for new release branches and updates to existing release branches: